LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/algometry/StimulusRating.md

 ---
 title: Stimulus Rating
-description: Instructions on how to install LabBench
+description: Determination of pain detection and/or tolerance thresholds to linearly increasing pressure.
+Participants indicate the thresholds through button presses.
 weight: 6
 ---